velios/4_json/README.md

 Just take some JSON file to utility and get the pretty JSON output.

+The site data.mos.ru has many different data, including a list of Moscow bars.
+It can be downloaded in json format.

 Example of script launch on Linux, Python 3.5:

 ```#!bash